rustfoundation/foundation.rust-lang.org/news/member-spotlight-helsing.md

 ### **About Dr. Robert Fink**

-Dr. Robert Fink is Helsing’s CTO and responsible for all aspects of technology and software development, including recruiting, platform architecture, engineering culture, and education.
+*Dr. Robert Fink is Helsing’s CTO and responsible for all aspects of technology and software development, including recruiting, platform architecture, engineering culture, and education.
 Prior to joining Helsing, Robert was a distinguished software engineer at Palantir Technologies and the founding engineer and chief architect of Palantir’s Foundry Platform.
-Robert holds a Ph.D. in database theory (University of Oxford, UK) and degrees in physics and computer science (University of Munich, Germany).
+Robert holds a Ph.D. in database theory (University of Oxford, UK) and degrees in physics and computer science (University of Munich, Germany).*

 ### **About Dr. Jon Gjengset**

-Dr. Jon Gjengset is a principal engineer at Helsing who recently joined the company to support, reinforce, and expand the company’s use of Rust.
+*Dr. Jon Gjengset is a principal engineer at Helsing who recently joined the company to support, reinforce, and expand the company’s use of Rust.
 He is also well-known in the Rust community for developing educational resources like the [<u>Crust of Rust</u>](https://www.youtube.com/watch?v=rAl-9HwD858&amp;list=PLqbS7AVVErFiWDOAVrPt7aYmnuuOLYvOa) video series and the [<u>Rust for Rustaceans</u>](https://nostarch.com/rust-rustaceans) book.
 Prior to Helsing, Jon maintained the Rust internal build tooling at Amazon Web Services.
-He is originally from, and now based in, Norway, but was awarded his Bachelor's degree, Master's degree, and Ph.D. from Australia (Bond University), England (University College London), and the US (MIT), respectively.
+He is originally from, and now based in, Norway, but was awarded his Bachelor's degree, Master's degree, and Ph.D. from Australia (Bond University), England (University College London), and the US (MIT), respectively.*

+---

 ## Welcome to the Rust Foundation, Helsing!